Agustina Bluthgen / 10/22/2021

 And there is a lot more!
 You can make ghosts out of old sheets, or spiders out of black pipe cleaners.
 Are your kids going trick-or-treating?
 Try to find something you have at home for them to take to hold treats in and decorate it.
-It can be a bucket, a pillowcase, you can even use a watering can.
+It can be a bucket or a pillowcase, you can even use a watering can.

 As for the treats, you have different alternatives for a sustainable Halloween.
-Take into consideration the importance of nutrition, sugar percentage, sustainable sources, packaging.
+Take into consideration the importance of nutrition, sugar percentage, sustainable sources, and packaging.
 Look for more healthy, natural treats, from companies that are certified and green.
 You can also look into local markets.
 Or why don’t you make some sweet treats yourself?
-You can bake some cookies and decorate them, or muffins, cake-pops.
+You can bake some cookies and decorate them, or muffins, or cake-pops.
 Instead of wrapping them in plastic, you could keep them in paper bags.

 Did you know that the biggest carbon footprint from Halloween comes from costumes?
 For this sustainable Halloween consider making your own.
 You can use old clothes as good pieces or parts.
 You can also look for fabrics at thrift shops or consignment stores.
 Use your imagination to create an amazing homemade costume!

-When having a party, avoid single-use plastic cups, cutlery, plates.
+When having a party, avoid single-use plastic cups, cutlery, and plates.
 Either use regular dishes or biodegradable or recyclable ones.
 You can also encourage your guests to bring their cups decorated and reward the most original ones!

 « Previous Next »